J-Montgomery/rfloat/README.md

 `float bar = fma(a, b, c);`

 This will result in a more precise result that is ultimately non-deterministic because this optimization not guaranteed for all combinations of compiler flags, source code, and platforms.
-MSVC does not appear to optimize between expressions in testing.

-**rfloat** prevents Clang and GCC from optimizing between expressions by inserting an empty assembly block between subsequent expressions that forces the compiler to spill intermediate results into registers: `__asm__ volatile("" ::"X"(param) :)`
+**rfloat** prevents Clang and GCC from optimizing between expressions by inserting an empty assembly block between subsequent expressions that forces the compiler to spill intermediate results into registers.
+On MSVC, a _ReadWriteBarrier() is inserted between expressions in lieu of better alternatives.

 ## Usage